plugwise/plugwise-beta/README.md

 # Changelog

 ## NEW JAN 2022 [0.20.0-beta0]
+BREAKING: The Auxiliary device has been renamed to OpenTherm device, also there can be an OnOff device when there is an on-off type of heating-/cooling device connected to the Anna/Adam.
 - Link to plugwise v0.16.1 - https://github.com/plugwise/python-plugwise/releases/tag/v0.16.1
+- Smile Anna & Adam:
+  - Change to OpenTherm device, add an OnOff device when the Adam/Anna controls the connected device via on-off-control.
-- Smiles: fixes and improvements - via plugwise
+  - Fixes and improvements - via plugwise v0.16.1 (and v0.16.0)
+- Smiles:
+  - Provide gateway-devices for Legacy Anna and Stretch
-- Smiles: make full use of HA Core DataUpdateCoordinator functionality
+  - Implement full use of HA Core DataUpdateCoordinator functionality

 ## DEC 2021 [0.19.8]
 - Smile Adam & Anna: add cooling-mode detection, presence and operation (fixes #171)